apache/flink/docs/dev/table/connect.zh.md

 ) WITH (
   'format.type' = 'csv',                  -- required: specify the schema type

-  'format.fields.0.name' = 'lon',         -- optional: declare ordered format fields explicitly.
-This will overrides 'format.fields.0.data-type' = 'STRING', --  the default behavior that uses table's schema as format schema.
-  'format.fields.1.name' = 'rideTime',
-  'format.fields.1.data-type' = 'TIMESTAMP(3)',

   'format.field-delimiter' = ',',         -- optional: string delimiter "," by default
-  'format.line-delimiter' = U&'\000A',    -- optional: string delimiter line feed by default,
+  'format.line-delimiter' = U&'\000A',    -- optional: string delimiter line feed by default, unicode is
-                                          -- unicode is supported if the delimiter is an invisible special character, -- e.g. U&'\000A' is the unicode representation of line feed "\n" 'format.quote-character' = '"',         -- optional: single character for string values, empty by default 'format.comment-prefix' = '#',          -- optional: string to indicate comments, empty by default 'format.ignore-first-line' = 'false',   -- optional: boolean flag to ignore the first line, by default it is not skipped 'format.ignore-parse-errors' = 'true'   -- optional: skip records with parse error instead of failing by default )
+                                          -- supported if the delimiter is an invisible special character, -- e.g. U&'\000A' is the unicode representation of line feed "\n" 'format.quote-character' = '"',         -- optional: single character for string values, empty by default 'format.comment-prefix' = '#',          -- optional: string to indicate comments, empty by default 'format.ignore-first-line' = 'false',   -- optional: boolean flag to ignore the first line, -- by default it is not skipped 'format.ignore-parse-errors' = 'true'   -- optional: skip records with parse error instead of failing by default )
 {% endhighlight %}